hexops/mach/gpu/README.md

   * `maxTextureDimension3D -> max_texture_dimension_3d`
 * Sometimes an enum will begin with numbers, e.g. `WGPUTextureViewDimension_2DArray`.
 In this case, we add a prefix so instead of the enum field being `2d_array` it is `dimension_2d_array` (an enum field name must not start with a number in Zig.)
 * Dawn extension types `WGPUDawnFoobar` are placed under `gpu.dawn.Foobar`
+* Regarding _"undefined"_ terminology:
+  * In Zig, _undefined_ usually means _undefined memory_, _undefined behavior_, etc.
+  * In WebGPU, _undefined_ commonly refers to JS-style undefined: _an optional value that was not specified_
+  * Zig refers to optional values not specified as _null_, but _null_ is a reserved keyword and so can't be used.
+  * We could use "_none_", but "BindingType none" and "BindingType not specified" clearly have non-equal meanings.
+  * As a result of all this, we translate _"undefined"_ in WebGPU to "undef" in Zig: it has no overlap with the reserved _undefined_ keyword, and distinguishes its meaning.

 ### Quality of life improvements